 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a medium saucepan melt together the butter and chocolate chips over low heat.
+In a medium saucepan melt together the butter and chocolate chips.
 Once they are about 80% melted, remove from the heat and stir until fully melted.
 This will prevent accidentally over-heating the mixture.

-- To the saucepan add the gluten-free flour, unsweetened cocoa, baking powder, and salt.
-Stir to combine.
+Let it cool slightly, then whisk in the eggs, sugar, brown sugar, and vanilla.
+Add in the gluten-free flour, unsweetened cocoa, baking powder, and salt.
 The mixture will be very thick.

-- Dollop the batter all over the baking sheet.
+Since the batter is so thick, it’s best to dollop it on different sections on the baking sheet.
 Use an offset spatula to spread as best as you can.
-The mixture is very thick, so after it is spread out some I use my fingers to press the mixture evenly in the pan, going all the way to the edges.
+After it is spread out some I use my fingers to press the mixture evenly in the pan, going all the way to the edges.
 Make sure it’s an even layer so you have uniform thickness throughout.

-- Before you place the chocolate wafer cookie bars in the oven, move the ice cream from the freezer to the fridge to soften.
-Bake the bars for 12-13 minutes, rotating pan halfway through.
-It is done when a toothpick inserted in the middle comes out clean and it loses its shininess on top.
+Before you place the wafer cookie bars in the oven, move the ice cream from the freezer to the fridge to soften.
+It will continue to soften as the bars bake and cool before spreading it on.

-- Use a large sharp knife to score the slices before cutting through.
-You should have twelve 4-inch by 1.75-inch bars.
+Use a large sharp knife to score the slices before cutting through into 12 bars.
 Once you have the bars scored evenly, slice through.
 For easier slicing run the knife through very hot water, wipe dry and then cut through.
-Repeat as needed.

-- If not serving immediately, wrap individual bars in plastic wrap and place in a gallon ziplock freezer bag to store.
+If not serving immediately, wrap individual bars in plastic wrap and place in a gallon ziplock freezer bag to grab whenever the fancy strikes!

 If you let the ice cream sit at room temperature, the outer edges will become melted while the center is still hard.
 Softening ice cream in the refrigerator for about 30-45 minutes works better for gradually softening the whole container.